 About Me

-A second line of research focuses on gender and democratic politics.
-My new book Aiding Empowerment: Democracy Promotion and Gender Equality in Politics, co-authored with Saskia Brechenmacher and published with Oxford University Press, documents how international democracy support for gender equality in politics has evolved over the last thirty years and how effective these programs have been.
+In addition to my work on political violence, I also conduct research on gender and democratic politics.
+My book Aiding Empowerment: Democracy Promotion and Gender Equality in Politics, co-authored with Saskia Brechenmacher and published with Oxford University Press, documents how international democracy support for gender equality in politics has evolved over the last thirty years and how effective these programs have been.
 Drawing on research in Kenya, Nepal, Morocco, and Myanmar, we examine the varied methods aid providers use to challenge patriarchal political structures and support local reformers, identify persisting challenges and promising innovations, and make practical recommendations for reform.

 Prior to joining Cambridge, I was a policy researcher in the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace.
 I have also worked with non-profit organizations to reduce group-targeted political violence and promote civic activism, as well as served in various other research and editorial positions.
 I hold an MPhil in International Relations from the University of Oxford and a dual-BA in Political Science and International Affairs with a minor in French from the University of Georgia.